mikaelvesavuori/hiperf/readme.md

 ## Status
 Readme.md being updated and should be finished around Wednesday 7th February.
 There's still stuff I want to fix, like SVGs behaving really weird.
 Also, a lot of the commands are sort of Mac-specific.
 I need to update those to plugins or something else.
 So, if you're on Windows, expect to hack at the `package.json` for a bit.

-## Why would you want to use this?
-You need some very basic tooling for a current-generation web development project.
-You may, or may not, be sure if you need all the bells and whistles but you'd much rather have a setup that is easily extensible and does the basics (build a distribution package, bundle JS, transpile ES2015 into ES5) than starting from zero.
-You also get the performant index.html from [Minimally](https://github.com/mikaelvesavuori/minimally) and Service Worker pre-caching as a cherry on top.

 ## Features
 - **Performant**: High-performance Webpack 3 boilerplate with dev and production targets
 - **PWA and offline support**: Your site will behave like an app and be available offline
-- **High quality code**: ESLint, Stylelint and stylefmt are in place to safeguard your code quality.
+- **High quality code**: Prettier and ESLint is in place to safeguard your code quality.
 - **Test ready**: Run performance tests with Lighthouse, Sonarwhal, and Sitespeed.io
 - **Secure**: .htaccess and Netlify headers with tight Content Security Policy and hotlink protection (among lots of other things)
 - **Hooks**: Precommit and push hooks with Husky